yulingtianxia/TBActionSheet/README.md

 # TBActionSheet

-A Custom Action Sheet.
+TBActionSheet is a custom action sheet.
 The default style is iOS9, you can make your own style.

 This is the iOS9 style of `TBActionSheet` running on iOS7&iPhone 4s: